utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 ■ 1.
 Data Proccesing ■

   First, we develop the input data.
 The file "ratio.py" generates the input for the NN.
+  Raw data example is in the repo named "ex_N225_index.csv".
+This project has tested by Nikkei225 index's close price, but another stock prices or indices can be applied for.

   (Command)

       A. Move the foloder (using -cd command etc.) including ratio.py and row data.
-(Raw data example is in the repo named ex_N225_index.csv)
       B. Run by -python command.
 (On terminal, "-python ratio.py")

   (Explanation)